 Aberasturi explains that even the physiology of native cattle is different: “They feed less but often, generating less internal heat.
 Also, they have sweat glands that are twice the size of the European breeds, and more of them.
 Their skin has a dense texture, making it difficult for blood-sucking insects to penetrate, and they even have a well-developed subcutaneous muscle layer that makes it easier for them to shake off pests.”
 Whether it’s poor grass, drought, or extreme rainfall, native breeds such as Aberasturi’s favourite, the Southern Yellow, have seen and survived it all.

-As much as we point fingers at the rear ends of cattle for their contribution of a third of the world’s greenhouse gases, it’s easy to forget that cows have been chewing their cud in pastures long before humanity came along, tied a rope around them, and started breeding them for their own purposes.
+On the grassroots scale, the most sustainable way for smallholder farmers to raise cattle is also the cheapest and easiest.
+As much as we point fingers at the rear ends of cattle for their contribution of a third of the world’s greenhouse gases , it’s easy to forget that cows have been chewing their cud in pastures long before humanity came along, tied a rope around them, and started breeding them for their own purposes.
 The accusation leveled at the factory-farmed cattle of the world, gassy from a diet overloaded with energy-guzzling grains, is, of course, fair.
 But the simple paiwi system of raising cattle, passed down to us from our precolonial ancestors, reminds us that cows are as much a part of that ecosystem as the staggered flood plains of rice and the fluctuating populations of sardines, contributing so much more than greenhouse gases in the atmosphere.

 In fact, the well-being of a pasture depends precisely upon the grazing habits of cows and other ruminant animals.
-Michael Pollan illuminates the relationship between grass and cow beautifully in his book, The Omnivore’s Dilemma.
+Michael Pollan illuminates the relationship between grass and cow beautifully in his book, The Omnivore’s Dilemma .
 Essentially, by biting down the tallest stalks, the grazing cow sets off a chain of events within the pasture: it boosts the grass’s growth, affords other kinds of grass more sunlight and more space to grow, and even enriches the soil with more nutrients.

 If cattle are carefully rotated so that each pasture is neither over- or under- grazed and receives the right amount of manure, the pasture becomes a nutrient-dense, biodiverse ecosystem, able to make the most of the sun’s energy, nourish cattle without fertilizer or pesticide, and at times create as much biomass as a forest.